hisashin/qNinjaLite/README.md

 There are 3 versions.

 NinjaLAMP for Arduino (Done) : Just [source codes](https://github.com/hisashin/NinjaLAMP/tree/master/NinjaLAMP_Arduino/NinjaLAMP) for Arduino.
 Anyone can make their own LAMP machine by adding any kinds of aluminium tube holder, heater, MOSFET and cheap resistance to Arduino.
-Calibration manual will be shared. accuracy is less than 0.3 degree celsius after calibration.
+Calibration manual will be shared soon. accuracy is less than 0.3 degree celsius after calibration.

 NinjaLAMP Lite (Developing) : Tube holder, lid heater and PCB of NinjaPCR are packed like [this](https://gallery.autodesk.com/projects/149287/ninjalamp-lite) WiFi supported and its accuracy is less than 0.1 degree celsius. it has 2 minor versions (4x4 tubes and 2x8 tubes).
 I will make 4x4 tomorrow.
 177x126x51mm